justinlib114/microsoftsync/README.md

 # LibCal Software License Sync — Render.com Deployment Guide

+## Credit to Ken Irwin and Michael Bomholt for providing their Software Checkout code https://github.com/Miamiohlibs/SoftwareCheckout ##

 ## Overview: What Does This Code Do?

 This project **automates the management of Microsoft 365 (and optionally, Adobe) software licenses based on LibCal equipment bookings** at your organization.